vedangwartikar/wisconsin-cancer-prediction/README.md

 # wisconsin-cancer-prediction
-__Predicting whether the tumor is Begign or Malignent from the Wisconsin Breast Cancer dataset__
+__Predicting whether the tumor is Benign or Malignent from the Wisconsin Breast Cancer dataset__
 - - - -
-This project helps in predicting whether the tumor is begign or malignent based on numerous features.
+This project helps in predicting whether the tumor is benign or malignent based on numerous features.
 Wisconsin Breast Cancer dataset, available under sci-kit learn, provides 569 datapoints along with 30 distinct attributes.

 Required dependencies:
 * [numpy](http://www.numpy.org/) - Numerical computation